opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/05_keywords.md

   4. If you can't find a fitting concept, you can always add your own concept to Wikidata.
   5. Finally as a last resort, you can add a Keyword as a Literal.

+Note: rdfs:Literal might be deprecated in the future.

 Example 25: Usage of dcat:keyword for dcat:Dataset
 ```